Arts and letters: Future

 ‘Arts and Letters’ has since been made more accessible and collaboration-based since the advent of digital technologies including online publication platforms, digital discourse and globalisation.
 Since translation has been made accessible, the study of international arts and letters has seen an expansion.
 The study now connects to global study and the interplay between different mediums.

 Currently, contemporary forms of ‘Arts and Letters’ are found in publications and online platforms including “Literary Letters: Correspondence as Art Letters” which is serving as a platform for “true stories”, “literary discourse” and criticism of the present art scene.
 By extension, the online magazine has labelled itself as “the voice of genre” and has reformed the previously historical and intellectualist interpretation of ‘Arts and Letter’s’ to a more reachable audience.
 Another prevalent online platform currently publishing weekly discourse on contemporary and historical art is “New Books Network” – a digitalised interviewing and essay platform presenting on the criticism of ‘Arts and Letters’ and its subcategories.
 The “New Books Network” tracks digital humanities through “insightful interviews with scholars about their new art” which is a modern iteration of the academic category.
 This platform posts weekly and is free of use.
 Its publications include podcasts, interviews, essays, visual media and journal entries from a collection of scholars.

 The digital and technical age has enabled the study of 'Arts and Letters' to be contributed to and collaborated upon.
-Global platforms such as Arts and Letters Creative Co have unified the study of multi-media and the collaboration of artists around the world.
+Global platforms have unified the study of multi-media and the collaboration of artists around the world.
 Social media, collaborative platforms and online forums have enabled public commentary on 'Arts and Letters' and contributes to its expansion.
 Derivations of the study have also been found in marketing, performance, classics work and politics.

-As the world's style progresses, technology develops and education expands 'Arts and Letters' will grow accordingly.